tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 </nu-el>
 ```

-We removed ==active== and ==focusable== behaviors 'cause ==action== behavior will inject them automatically as they required.
+We removed ==active==, ==hover==, and ==focus== behaviors 'cause ==action== behavior will inject them automatically as they required.

 ## Propagate styles

 Our button is ready, but what if we need to add more buttons to our application.
 It would be a mess to write so many attributes for each button.
 In **Numl** there is a definition element [nu-attrs](../../reference/elements/nu-attrs.md) that allows to propagate a set of attributes inside specific context.
-As definition is set we can use `as` attribute to use it:
+As definition is set we can declare `as` attribute to use it:

 ```html
 <split/>